drivet/website/content/blog/blogging/emacs-pelican-workflow.md

 This works, as far as it goes, but it's not quite as convenient as it could be.
 I generally don't try to attach any semantic meaning to my link labels;
 my usual approach is to simply use an ever increasing series of numbers.
-This lends itself to automation rather easily; my next link label is always just the next number after the previous one.
+This lends itself to automation rather easily; my next label is always just the next number after the previous one.